taiki45/mikutter-plugin-base/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your mikutter's Gemfile:

     gem 'mikutter_plugin_base'